Phone-GWP-group

 4 LDPE Symbol

-Low Density Polyethylene, whilst sometimes used in toys, is commonly used for squeezy bottles and packaging films.
+Low-density polyethylene, whilst sometimes used in toys, is commonly used for squeezy bottles and packaging films.
 They are reusable, but not usually recyclable.

 5: PP